 The best part about Facebook marketing is the rich feature set it offers.
 Facebook Messenger Bot is one such revolutionary solution that comes to the rescue for small businesses to sustain their online presence.

-In 2016, Facebook’s Messenger Platform was announced by Mark Zuckerberg.
-This service was launched to allow businesses of different sizes to create their own custom bots in Messenger.
+While not all brands can afford a chatbot tool, Facebook utilized its existing messaging service to allow businesses of different sizes to create their custom bots in Messenger.

-A chatbot or bot is a messaging program that uses AI to start and maintain conversations with users.
-The primary function of these bots is to understand the user’s questions, give them relevant answers and execute tasks if necessary.
-Customers can type a regular message as they would to a friend and the bots will reply to them with relevant results.
+The primary function of chatbots is to understand the user’s questions, give them relevant answers and execute tasks if necessary.
+Customers can type a regular message as they would to a friend, and the bots will reply to them with relevant results.

 Similarly, a Facebook Messenger bot is a program that resides in Facebook Messenger and converses with billions of Facebook Messenger users every month.
-Every business with a presence on Facebook has a Messenger strategy, a bot, however, is how you scale that strategy in the future.
+Every business with a presence on Facebook has a Messenger strategy to scale its presence on this gigantic platform.

 Table of Contents

 Why Should You Activate Facebook Messenger Bot for Your Business?

 If we talk from a broader perspective, Facebook Messenger bots have a couple of major advantages.